ARM-software/arm-trusted-firmware/docs/design/cpu-specific-build-macros.rst

    Cortex-A520 CPU.
 This needs to applied for revisions r0p0, r0p1 of the CPU and is still open.

+- ``ERRATA_A520_2677201``: This applies erratum 2677201 workaround to
+   Cortex-A520 CPU.
+This needs to be enabled for revision r0p0 of the CPU.
+It is fixed in r0p1.

 -  ``ERRATA_A520_2858100``: This applies errata 2858100 workaround to
    Cortex-A520 CPU.
 This needs to be enabled for revisions r0p0 and r0p1.
    It is still open.